luci/luci-go/lucicfg/doc/README.md

 Enables an experimental feature.

-Can be used to experiment with not yet released features that may later change in a non-backwards compatible way or even be removed completely.
+Can be used to experiment with non-default features that may later change in a non-backwards compatible way or even be removed completely.
 Primarily intended for lucicfg developers to test their features before they are "frozen" to be backward compatible.
-If you rely on an experimental feature and a lucicfg update breaks your config, this is a problem in your config, not in lucicfg.

 Enabling an experiment that doesn't exist logs a warning, but doesn't fail the execution.
 Refer to the documentation and the source code for the list